thebitmonk/send_post_api/docs/SubaccountstatApi.md

 var xSubAccountApiKey = "xSubAccountApiKey_example"; // String | Sub-Account API Key

+var sid = 789; // Number | the subaccount id you want to get

 var opts = {
   'from': "from_example", // String | from date
   'to': "to_example" // String | to date